 Today’s regulatory environment for independent contractor engagement is complex.
 By law, independent contractors represent a different category of worker and there are different laws that govern how they can be engaged and treated in a work environment.

 One of the most important things to be aware of is when to classify a worker as an independent contractor and when to classify them as an employee.
 This is not a choice that can be left to the discretion of a client or employer—there are specific federal, state, and local laws that govern whether a worker can be considered an independent contractor or employee.
 Confusingly, however, because there is no universal definition of “independent contractor,” there is a lot of ambiguity with these laws.
 Depending on how they are interpreted, a worker could be seen as an independent contractor from one perspective and as an employee from another.

 Remember that independent contractors are their own business entity—they have built a business around the specialized services they provide.
 They are responsible for paying their own taxes, providing their own benefits, and can determine when, where, and how they work.

-2. Engaging Independent Contractors Poses an Inherent Risk
+2. Independent Talent Pose an Inherent Risk

 Laws and regulations surrounding worker classification are ambiguous and in flux, making legal compliance an ongoing challenge.
 This means that the simple nature of using independent talent poses a risk to all organizations.
 As established above, independent contractors cannot be engaged or treated like traditional, W-2 employees.
 Misclassification, whether willful or not, can lead to weighty consequences including fines, negative publicity, penalties, and class-action lawsuits.